-The Board approved in late 2011 that, when a natural disaster occurs, the Board will meet to determine the amount of support that the Authority will provide.
+In late 2011 the Board approved a natural disaster programme.
+When a natural disaster occurs, the Board will meet to determine the amount of support that the Authority will provide.

 The immediate responsiveness to disaster situations enables the individuals and regional communities to restore services, by providing essential housing to employees and owners of businesses and farming operations.